wilkox/lemur/README.md

 2. Once you have created and signed in to your account, go to the [View API Keys page](https://platform.openai.com/account/api-keys).
 3. Click on the ‘Create new secret key’ button.
-4. Give your new key a name, for example ‘GPTR’, and click ‘Create secret key’.
+4. Give your new key a name, for example ‘lemur’, and click ‘Create secret key’.
 5. The page will display your new secret API key.
 You must copy the key now, as it will never be displayed again.